akoll/biject/README.md

   const mapsTo: 3141 | 927 = example.map(element);
 }
 ```
-> :warning: Correct type inferrence only works if the type of the map given to `biject` exactly represents its runtime value.
+> :warning: Correct type inferrence only works if the type of the map given to `biject` exactly represents its run-time value.
 This is why `<const>` is required.
 > Make sure to not reference any values that TypeScript infers as unions.
 > :x: Avoid:
 > ```typescript